50 tips 'n' tricks to save if you've got kids

 With kids' baths, games consoles, TVs and lights left on, extra heating and more, even small families can face huge fuel bills, leaving many worrying about how to save money.
-But you can easily save hundreds simply by changing gas and electricity providers, and get cashback or a case of wine on top.
+But you can easily make big savings simply by changing gas and electricity providers, and get cashback or a case of wine on top.